 - Advanced planning for importation with the review of the complete list of IMP’s and its support required for import.

-- Sorting all the required IMPs and supportive products to listed in the CTN before making a clinical trial application.
+- Sorting all the required IMPs and supportive products to list in the CTN before making a clinical trial application.

 - Partner with an efficient ICC who handles all the process of importation with a previous successful track record